simenlokken/strava_dashboard/README.md

 ## Neccesary changes on local computer

-To make the scripts work on your own computer, the only thing you need is to connect your own account to the rStrava API and change the environment variables (or put them directly in the scripts) to match your personal Strava profile.
-This makes the API connection work.
+To make the scripts work on your own computer, the only thing you need to do is connect your own account to the rStrava API and change the environment variables (or put them directly in the scripts) to match your personal Strava profile.
+Link for setting up the Strava API: https://developers.strava.com/.

 ## Data